fontsource/fontsource-flutter/README.md

     styles: [normal] # Defaults to all
 ```

 The config will tell `fontsource` what to download and bundle into your flutter app.
 To ensure everything is downloaded, execute `dart run fontsource` after your config is modified.
-Also make sure to run it whenever your repository is cloned.
+Also, make sure to run it whenever your repository is cloned.
 This will generate a local package in the `.fontsource` directory.

 You can then import the `fontsource` package: